SumayaKahie/Project-Analysis-of-London-Juice-Bar/README.md

 ## Regional Performance
+**Regional Revenue Gaps Reveal the Real Driver: Product Mix and Customer Intent - Not Store Size.**
 Joe & The Juice’s four London stores show clear revenue gaps that are not explained by store size alone, but by customer behavior and product preferences:

 <img width="1262" height="263" alt="image" src="https://github.com/user-attachments/assets/c2809b9d-88a4-4dba-ab08-ebecff2a1c0c" />